SalahEldinFikri/MissionariesAndCannibals_Ai_Project/README.md

 ```

-#### The chart illustrates the high-level structure of the Python code provided.

-#### At the top of the chart, there are two boxes labeled "Import Libraries" and "Global Variables".
-The first box contains the queue module import statement, and the second box lists the global variables "MOVES", "INIT_STATE", and "GOAL_STATE".

-#### The next three boxes represent the three helper functions used in the code: "is_valid()", "apply_move()", and "dfs()".
-"The is_valid()" function checks if a given state is valid according to the rules of the game.
-The "apply_move()" function applies a given move to a given state and returns the resulting state.
-The "dfs()" function performs a depth-first search algorithm to find a solution to the game.
+#### This is a flowchart representing the high-level steps of the code.
+It starts at the "Start" node, then moves to "Define Moves", where the valid moves for the problem are defined.
+The next step is "Define States", where the initial and goal states for the problem are defined.
+The next step is "Check Valid", which checks if a given state is valid according to the problem constraints.
+The next step is "Apply Move", which applies a move to a given state.
+The next step is "Perform DFS/BFS", which performs either a depth-first search or breadth-first search to find a solution to the problem.
+The final step is "Print Result", which prints the solution found by the search algorithm.
+The flowchart ends at the "End" node.

-#### The next box represents the "bfs()" function, which performs a breadth-first search algorithm to find a solution to the game.

-#### Finally, the last box represents the main code, which tests the algorithms and prints the results to the console.
-It first calls the "dfs()" function and prints the solution returned by it, then it calls the "bfs()" function and prints the solution returned by it.